 Can You Get A Negative Credible Fear Determination If You Have A Political Opinion Asylum Claim?

 An Indian National was detained at the Tallahatchie County, Mississippi Detention Center.
-He had just received a negative credible fear finding and he was upset.
+He had just received a negative credible fear asylum finding and he was upset.
 He called his friend, and told him, “If I return to India I will be killed.”

 The client was a member of the Shiromani Akali Dal Mann Party (Mann Party) and he was being targeted by the Bharatiya Janata Party (BJP).
 He was attacked on numerous occasions, so it made no sense how he received a negative credible fear determination.
-His friend sent the documentary evidence which clearly showed that my client had a valid claim and the decision made by USCIS (United States Citizenship and Immigration Services) was incorrect.
-After seeing the documentary evidence, I agreed something needed to be done.
+His friend sent the documentary evidence which clearly showed that our client had a valid claim and the decision made by USCIS (United States Citizenship and Immigration Services) was incorrect.
+After seeing the documentary evidence, we agreed something needed to be done.

 The client was transferred from the Tallahatchie County, Mississippi Detention Center to a Detention Center in Massachusetts because the Tallahatchie Detention Center is only a temporary housing facility for ICE (Immigration and Customs Enforcement) detainees.
 After he was transferred, his case was set for an Immigration Judge Hearing.
 When an individual receives a negative credible fear determination, he is entitled to an Immigration Judge Review Hearing to determine whether or not USCIS made the proper finding.
 During that hearing, the Immigration judge (IJ) considered oral and written evidence (by law, the judge may “receive into evidence any oral or written statement which is material and relevant to any issue in the review),” and upheld the USCIS findings, but we didn’t give up.
 We continued to fight.

-A Request for Reconsideration (RFR) was prepared for USCIS laying out why the decision was wrong and why it should be reversed.
+A Request for Reconsideration (RFR) was prepared for USCIS laying out why the asylum decision was wrong and why it should be reversed.
 USCIS accepted the request and forwarded it to another USCIS office to determine whether the first decision was in error.
 This was the last resort.

 If your family member or friend received a negative credible fear determination at the Tallahatchie County, Mississippi Detention Center or any detention center in the United States, you should contact our office at (601) 948-8005 or our 24-hour line at (601) 927-8430 to schedule an appointment.
-I could also be reached via email at [email protected].

 Chhabra & Gibbs, P.A.
 Immigration Team offers an array of Immigration legal services for clients in the Mississippi area such as adjustment of status, citizenship, green card, work permits, spousal cases, and deportation as well as asylum.
 Our Mississippi Immigration Attorneys are here to assist in Personal Injury, Workers’ Compensation, Criminal Cases, as well as Family Cases.
-Our legal team speaks English as well as Spanish and Arabic.
+Our legal team speaks English as well as Spanish and Punjabi.
 We have a combined 7 year legal experience handling immigration matters for the Mississippi area.
 You can also check out our CG Immigration Team Facebook page as well.
 Contact an Immigration Mississippi Attorney today, we are here for you.